underpostnet/engine/cli.md

   deploy-list               A comma-separated list of deployment IDs (e.g.,
                             "default-a,default-b").
   job-list                  A comma-separated list of job IDs.
 Options:
-                            callback, initCronJobs, updatePackageScripts,
-                            getRelatedDeployIdList.
-Defaults to all available
+                            dns,backup.
+Defaults to all available jobs.
-                            jobs.

 Options:
   --init-pm2-cronjobs       Initializes PM2 cron jobs from configuration for